Harrison Schmitt talks SLS during MSFC visit

 HUNTSVILLE, Ala. — Apollo 17 astronaut Harrison “Jack” Schmitt, the 12th person to set foot on the Moon, was in Huntsville on Thursday, Oct.
 27, to speak at the 28th Annual Wernher von Braun Memorial Dinner at the U.S. Space and Rocket Center (USSRC).
 The Celebration was held in conjunction with the 9th Annual Wernher von Braun Memorial Symposium, at the University of Alabama in Huntsville (UAH), and SpaceFlight Insider (SFI) had the opportunity to briefly speak with Schmitt at a UAH media event organized by NASA’s Marshall Space Flight Center (MSFC).

-Prior to the media event, Schmitt toured the MSFC facilities, accompanied by center director Todd May, and received an update on NASA’s development, testing, and production of the Space Launch System (SLS) – the agency’s new super heavy-lift launch vehicle.
+Prior to the media event, Schmitt toured MSFC facilities, accompanied by center director Todd May, and received an update on NASA’s development, testing, and production of the Space Launch System (SLS) – the agency’s new super-heavy-lift launch vehicle.

 Schmitt has argued that the continued production of the Saturn V, along with an upgraded version (a notional Saturn VI), would have allowed for the continued, uninterrupted exploration of deep space.

 SpaceFlight Insider asked Schmitt his opinion on the perceived capabilities of the Saturn V / Saturn VI, as compared with the SLS: